Exploring New Market Tax Credits: Projects That Qualify for Funding Opportunities

 Office Buildings and Commercial Real Estate

 Office buildings and commercial properties serving businesses in low-income communities qualify for NMTC financing when structured appropriately.
-Eligible office projects include multi-tenant office buildings, corporate headquarters or regional offices for businesses serving qualifying markets, medical office buildings housing healthcare providers, professional services facilities, and buildings combining office and retail or community facility uses.
+Eligible office projects include multi-tenant office buildings, corporate headquarters or regional offices for businesses serving qualifying markets, medical office buildings housing healthcare providers, and buildings combining office and retail or community facility uses.

 Educational Facilities and Charter Schools